kaiyao/battleships-dapp/README.md

 Each test has a one-line description to describe what it is checking for.

 Note that some of the tests may take some time (20-30 seconds ?).
 This is normal as some of the tests involve simulating an entire battleship game with 20+ moves per player.

+## UI Manual Testing
+Should you wish to look at the UI and play the game to the end, it may take a long while to complete one normal game.
+You can try to reduce the number of ships in the game by changing the variables at the top of `Battleship.sol` to reduce the time taken to try out one game.

+Once changed, you may need to redeploy and reset everything (see the "Reset all stuff" section above).
+This is because the Lobby deploys a new Battleship contract for each game and old contracts will still be on the blockchain if you do not reset everything.

+Don't forget to change the values back (and redeploy) after testing as the unit tests depend on the default values.

 ## Libraries/EthPM
 The [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) library is used in the code.
 Specifically, the `OnlyOwner`, `PullPayments` and `SafeMath` libraries are used.
 Even though there is an ethpm.json the version of OpenZeppelin in ethpm is much older than the version in npm.
 Hence the npm install is used instead.